How to Get into Painting art: realizing your Dreams

 We used a simple palette of Cadmium Red Light, Cadmium Yellow Light and Ultramarine Blue.

-The fish were painted first.
+The fish were simple to draw.
+We painted them first.
 Then the background was painted around the fish with salt sprinkled into the blue for added texture.

 Painting is lots of fun!